haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 I've called the state type `Pool` as we're providing a fixed size resource pool from the consumer's perspective.
-We could think of this as a bounded size latch or barrier of sorts, but that conflates the example a bit too much.
+We could think of this as a bounded queue, latch or barrier of sorts, but that conflates the example a bit too much.
 We parameterise the state by the type of data that can be returned by submitted tasks.